Beyond place-based: Reducing regional inequality with place-conscious policies

 Yet while regional economic divergence appears to be the result of many different local trends, it is fundamentally a national process driven in large part by national economic trends and federal policies.
 As recent research shows, much of the increase in interregional inequality since the 1970s is attributable to federal policy changes that seem geographically neutral at first glance, but which interacted with existing spatial patterns in the economy in ways that systematically helped some places while disadvantaging others.

-This virtual event will dive into the research on how national actions have driven regional inequalities and what this means for policy solutions.
-It will feature Equitable Growth grantee Robert Manduca, assistant professor of sociology at the University of Michigan, whose work shows how addressing interregional inequality will be most effectively accomplished at the federal level through “place-conscious policies.”
-It will also include a panel of researchers and policy experts exploring how a suite of policy solutions, from universal anti-poverty programs to state and local finance reform, can reduce interregional inequality, without explicitly targeting struggling regions for subsidies or investment.
+This virtual event dived into the research on how national actions have driven regional inequalities and what this means for policy solutions.
+It featured Equitable Growth grantee Robert Manduca, assistant professor of sociology at the University of Michigan, whose work shows how addressing interregional inequality will be most effectively accomplished at the federal level through “place-conscious policies.”
+It also included a panel of researchers and policy experts exploring how a suite of policy solutions, from universal anti-poverty programs to state and local finance reform, can reduce interregional inequality, without explicitly targeting struggling regions for subsidies or investment.
+Read more about the event speakers below.

 About Robert Manduca